This code appears in the following versions (click to see it in the source code):

 This variation is blank in the Cassette, Disc (flight), Disc (docked) and Electron versions.

-Tap on a version to expand it, and tap it again to show to all variations.
+Tap on a block to expand it, and tap it again to revert.

 The advanced versions have wider "E" and "S" dashboard indicators than the original versions.